Death Has a Shadow: Plot

-As Lois prepares dinner, Stewie puts the final touches on his mind-control device, only for it to be taken away from him by Lois, who won't allow 'toys' at the table.
+As Lois prepares dinner, Stewie puts the final touches on his mind control device, only for it to be taken away from him by Lois, who will not allow "toys" at the table.
 Later, Peter asks Lois for permission to attend an upcoming stag party.
-After he promises he won't drink, Lois lets him go.
-Unfortunately, Peter forgets his promise to Lois and plays such drinking games as "Drink the beer".
+After he promises he will not drink alcohol, Lois allows him to go.
+However, Peter forgets his promise to Lois and plays the drinking games, "Drink the Beer".
 He goes to work the next day with a hangover and falls asleep on the job as a safety inspector in a toy factory.
-Peter misses dangerous objects such as a butcher knife, a surge protector, a gasoline can, razor blades, a porcupine, a toaster with forks inside, and plug-in water.
+Peter misses dangerous objects such as a butcher knife, a surge protector, a gasoline can, razor blades, a porcupine and a toaster with forks inside.
 The company receives bad press after releasing unsafe toy products, and Peter is promptly fired by Mr. Weed.

-At dinner, Peter breaks the news to his children but decides to keep it from Lois.
-He tries different jobs, such as cereal mascot and sneeze guard, but fails miserably.
+At dinner, Peter breaks the news to his children but hides it from Lois.
+He tries different jobs, such as cereal mascot and sneeze guard but fails miserably.
 Brian pressures him to tell her the truth, but all he manages to do is to tell Lois how fat she is.
 Brian insists that Peter must look out for his family's welfare.
-With the word "welfare" in his mind, Peter soon applies for government assistance at a welfare office.
-But a processing error creates a weekly check for $150,000, which is based on a remark former President Ronald Reagan made of a woman called Linda Taylor from Chicago, Illinois, calling her a "welfare queen" by making assumptions of earning such proportions from government benefits in 1974.
+With the word "welfare" in his mind, Peter soon applies for government assistance at a welfare office; however, a processing error creates a weekly check for $150,000.
 Telling Lois he received a big raise, Peter spends his money on many foolish and extravagant things, such as renting the Statue of David, treating Meg to cosmetic surgery and even going so far as to surround his house with a moat to protect them from the Black Knight.